skyde/Interaction/README.md

 Using 'Alt Tab' app to have nice window switching with keyboard control.

-Open with kp-e on the keyboard.
+Open with kp-r on the keyboard.
 Navigate with arrow keys and press space to select the highlighted window.

 brew install --cask alt-tab